Susanta2102/NLP-GROUP-PROJECT/README.md

-# Thesis Title: Automating GDPR Compliance Checks Using NLP
+# Security Policy and Compliance Automation Using NLP

-## Overview
+## Project Overview
-This thesis explores the development of an automated tool for checking GDPR compliance within textual data, utilizing Natural Language Processing (NLP) techniques.
-The project aims to identify and categorize various GDPR principles across diverse privacy policies to assess compliance.
+This project focuses on automating the extraction and enforcement of security policies and compliance requirements from regulatory documents using Natural Language Processing (NLP).
+The tool uses advanced NLP techniques to identify, categorize, and check compliance with security policies, particularly for frameworks such as GDPR, HIPAA, and PCI DSS.
+The goal is to develop an automated solution to assess compliance, extract relevant information, and enforce security and privacy standards.

 ## Objectives
 - To develop a method for extracting relevant information from privacy policy texts.